sp8cky/Password-Manager/README.md

 - Generate a pseudogenerated password
 - En- and decrypt all passwords with fernet
 - En- and decrypt your files with master password
-- Hashing with bcrypt
+- Hashing and salting with bcrypt

 ### Project status
 - Still in progress

 ### Future implementations
-- salting

 ## Installation
 ### Installation Steps